Mesonisi railway station

 Mesonisi railway station (Σιδηροδρομικός σταθμός Μεσονησίου) is a railway station near Mesonisi, a village in Western Macedonia, Greece.
 It is situated on the Thessaloniki–Bitola railway.
 It was opened in 1894, along with the line.
-It is served by local trains to Thessaloniki and Florina.
+The station is served (since 9 September 2007) by the Thessaloniki Regional Railway (formerly the Suburban Railway).

 History

 The station opened in 1894 as Florina in the then Salonica Province, along with the line in what was then the Ottoman Empire, by the Société du Chemin de Fer ottoman Salonique-Monastir, a branchline of the Chemins de fer Orientaux, one of the five pioneer railway companies in the Ottoman territory (1870-1937).
 During this period, Northern Greece and the southern Balkans were still under Ottoman rule.
 The line was designed to connect the two existing railway junctions at Thessaloniki and Skopje.
 Thessaloniki was already connected to Skopje by 1871.
 After seventeen years, the Serbian network was connected to the Turkish Axios railway: Thermaikos gulf was connected to the Danube, and Thessaloniki was connected to Vienna and Paris.
 In 1893, the line from Thessaloniki extended to western Macedonia and as far as Florina.
 The following year, the railway arrived in Mesonisi (1894).

 The first railway station built in Mesonisi was now a "terminal" station for the empire's north.
 Called "Florina" station (the current station of Mesonissi was where Florina's passengers disembarked from).
 Upon completion, the line operations were given to the Chemins de fer Orientaux, which were already operating the Salonique to Mitrovica and Vranje railways.
 Whether Baron Maurice de Hirsch took an active role in this railway is debatable, considering he retired from the Balkan railway building shortly before this project began.

 While at that time, the practice of compulsory work was still in use, labour was cheap in rural Macedonia, and the engineers were reported to be enthusiastically welcomed.

 In 1896 the Salonica Monastir line was constructed to allow trains from Bitola to continue onwards to Thessaloniki without the need to reverse north of Mesonisi.
 Mesonisi was annexed by Greece on 18 October 1912 during the First Balkan War.
 On 17 October 1925, The Greek government purchased the Greek sections of the former Salonica Monastir railway, and the railway became part of the Hellenic State Railways, with the remaining section north of Florina seeded to Yugoslavia.